 Chinese Egg Drop Soup

-Colorful, flavorful and simple, egg drop soup is a great healthy choice (Photo: eatthismuch)
+Colourful, flavorful and simple, egg drop soup is a great healthy choice (Photo: stevendepolo)

-This Vietnam dish is super-healthy and easy to make (Photo: Thefreshfind)
+This Vietnam dish is super-healthy and easy to make (Photo: Anthony)

 Japanese Miso Wonton Soup